ChlodAlejandro/express-server-templates/README.md

 The templates in this repository are as follows:

 * **Bare** - A bare Express server, with very basic configuration and error handling.
 All requests run through a single script, `request.js`.
-* **Modular** *(under construction)* - An object-oriented Express server, which automatically loads every file in the `modules` directory.
+* **Modular** - An object-oriented Express server, which automatically loads every file in the `modules` directory.
 Each module is a `Module` object.
 An additional object, `Manager`, exists for managing server processes between modules, or for basic server maintenance.
 Unlike `Module`s, which are instantiated, `Manager`s must be inherited instead.

 For development servers, you may wish to run the servers with [`forever`](https://www.npmjs.com/package/forever) instead, so that the server is reloaded as soon as you change a file.